The Vermont Statutes Online

-(5) Performing professional services which have not been authorized by the patient or his or her legal representative.
+(5) Performing professional services that have not been authorized by the patient or his or her legal representative.

-(6) Performing any procedure or prescribing any therapy which, by the prevailing standards of occupational therapy practice, would constitute experimentation on a human subject without first obtaining full, informed, and written consent.
+(6) Performing any procedure or prescribing any therapy that, by the prevailing standards of occupational therapy practice, would constitute experimentation on a human subject without first obtaining full, informed, and written consent.